frankshearar/Home/Spec:-NuGet-Config-schema-changes-to-enable-repository-signatures.md

 _Ankit: No, we explicitly discourage that in our [docs](https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior#changing-config-settings) because starting v3.4.3, malformed config files are silently ignored._

 * Should we add a package source as a trusted repository by default?
-_Ankit: It is more user friendly as users don't need to add a `-WithTrust` switch.
-But it is a security concern that we should not add trust without user confirmation/action_
+_Ankit: It is user friendly as users don't need to add a `-Trust` switch.
+But it can be a security concern that we should not add trust without user confirmation/action_

 * Should we delete repository trust information on source delete?
 _Ankit: No, since we are not adding the trust information implicitly, we should not delete it implicitly._